Democrat and Chronicle: 21st century

 In May 2016, the Democrat and Chronicle relocated its headquarters to a new, smaller building at the Midtown Plaza site on East Main Street.
 At 153,350 square feet, the former headquarters in the Gannett building was considerably larger than the current headquarters, which is 42,000 square feet.
 The Democrat and Chronicle no longer needed the much larger space in the building, which included the area that formerly held the printing presses before 1996, which was expensive to maintain.

 With the move came new branding as D&C Digital, emphasizing focus on the outlet's digital marketing services and video properties.

 In 2010, The Democrat and Chronicle ranked number one among US newspapers in market penetration, the percentage of readers in a metro area who read in print or online.
 The Democrat and Chronicle held that top spot for several years, and have been among the leaders since the 1990s.

 In 2023, the paper announced it would relocate its printing offices from Greece, New York to Rockaway, New Jersey that April.

+In August and September 2026, the Democrat and Chronicle vacated its East Main Street headquarters, moving its offices to SPOT cowork, a shared office space in Henrietta, New York.
+The D&C Digital sign is set to be removed from the downtown building on September 28, 2026.